David Abeles trained at the London Academy of Music and Dramatic Art (LAMDA)

 Television includes: “House of Cards,” “Girls,” “Daredevil,” “The Blacklist,” “The Good Wife,” “Blue Bloods,” “Third Watch,” “Law & Order,” “Law & Order: CI,” “Law & Order: SVU.”

-Theatre includes: Rodolpho in the Kennedy Center run of the Tony-Award winning revival of Arthur Miller’s A View From the Bridge, after a critically acclaimed run at the Ahmanson Theater in Los Angeles (dir.
-Ivo van Hove).
-Off-Broadway: Not Afraid (NYTimes Critics’ Pick), the world premiere of Lover I’ll Bring You Back to Life at Ars Nova (co-starred and co-developed).
+Theatre includes: Broadway debut.
+Rodolpho in the Tony-Award-winning revival of A View From the Bridge, directed by Ivo van Hove (Kennedy Center/Ahmanson Theater) Off-Broadway: Not Afraid (NYTimes Critics’ Pick); world premiere of Lover I’ll Bring You Back to Life at Ars Nova (co-starred and co-developed).
+Other Theatre: Westport Country Playhouse, and world premiere of John Cariani’s “Last Gas” at Portland Stage Company.

 Theatre includes: Broadway: Eclipsed (Helena, Rita U/S).
 Broadway Tour: Eclipsed (Maima).
 Off-Broadway: Invisible Thread (Joy).
 Regional: Witness Uganda (A.R.T), Lily’s Revenge (A.R.T).